demisto/content/Packs/FeedCyrenThreatInDepth/README.md

+*Please use this Content Pack, if you already obtained API Keys from Cyren.*

+---

-Threat InDepth's correlated and contextualized intelligence helps enterprises improve their threat detection and response by providing unprecedented visibility into new email-borne security threats and actionable insights to make meaningful response decisions.
+Threat InDepth's timely, correlated, and contextualized intelligence helps enterprises improve their threat detection and response by providing unprecedented visibility into new email-borne security threats and actionable insights to make meaningful response decisions.
 By correlating insights gathered across email content, web traffic, and suspicious files; Cyren provides security teams with a multi-dimensional presentation of critical threat characteristics.

 ## Benefits include